Vessels — Full Integration Reference

 Let your agent reach you.

 Vessels is the communication layer between AI agents and their human operators.
-Production URL: https://vessels-two.vercel.app
+Production URL: https://vessels.app

 Setup